ericminikel/cureffi/_posts/2014-09-10-molecular-biology-04.markdown

 There are two types of supercoiling, called plectonemic and solenoidal.
 In the latter, DNA is wrapped around something (say, a nucleosome), but the fundamental topology is the same.
 Eukaryotes wrap DNA around nucleosomes to introduce negative supercoil instead of using gyrase.

+A left-handed solenoidal wrap of one segment of DNA around histones results in a left handed plectoname (positive supercoil) in the rest of the DNA, for conservation of link number.
+To relieve this stress, topoisomerases are needed to un-writhe the rest of the DNA.
+Unlike bacterial gyrases, topoisomerases do not need ATP - they just use the energy in the supercoiled DNA to cut and re-ligate the DNA.

+The conformation of DNA is of practical importance in the lab.
+In DNA gel electrophoresis, a closed relaxed circle will migrate the slowest.
+A linear DNA will run faster.
+A supercoiled DNA will run yet faster than linear DNA because its size exposed to the gel is smaller.
+The more supercoiled, the faster it runs.
+Ethidium bromide, by intercalating DNA, relaxes the curvature of the DNA helix from 34.6&deg; to only 10&deg;.
+Remember that Lk is conserved in the absence of breaking strands, so this doesn't result in a decrease in Lk.
+This instead decreases Tw and increases Wr, introducing positive supercoils.
+The direction of effect is the same as that of unwinding DNA with a helicase.

 [Postow 2004]: http://www.ncbi.nlm.nih.gov/pubmed/15256503 "Postow L, Hardy CD, Arsuaga J, Cozzarelli NR.
 Topological domain structure of  the Escherichia coli chromosome.
 Genes Dev.
 2004 Jul 15;18(14):1766-79.
 PubMed PMID: 15256503; PubMed Central PMCID: PMC478196."